reichlab/decisions/project-posters/hub-dashboard/hub-dashboard.md

 ### What are we doing?

-Developing a theme-able and low-maintenance dashboard for hub admins that will publish a Predtimechart vizualization, Evaluations, and any associated markdown contents when each round closes.
+Developing a theme-able and low-maintenance dashboard for hub admins.
+This dashboard will host a theme-able and low-maintentance website with customizable static content.
+There will be optional integrations with interactive front-end JavaScript apps that include Predtimechart vizualization and Evaluations.

-Because hubs can be complex, in our initial development push we are restricting this to hubs that have step-ahead quantile predictions.
+Because hubs can be complex, in our initial development push we are restricting the interactive elements to hubs that have step-ahead quantile predictions.
 This aligns with existing functionality in predtimechart and simplifies evaluations.

 ### Why are we doing this?